 When we were having Prosecco, they brought us freshly made crisps, which were very nice.
 The dishes were sublime – I had ‘Richard’s Perfect Christmas Roast’ for the main course, and Luca had ‘Cornish Cod’.
 We shared them, and Luca kept saying ‘very good!’

-What I really loved the most was the restaurant’s hospitality – the welcoming atmosphere, friendly conversation, and the staff’s knowledge.
-The whole experience was simply great, and I would definitely come back again at New Year!
+What I loved most was the restaurant’s hospitality – the welcoming atmosphere, friendly conversation, and the staff’s knowledge.
+The whole experience was simply great, and I would definitely come back again at the New Year!

 Cheese and pea muffins

-I baked as usual, even when doing my packing.
+I baked as usual, even while packing.
 This is my all-time favourite ‘starter muffins’ for dinner at home.

 The combination of cheese with pea and the light texture of the muffins works really well with an aperitif like champagne.
-I’ve continued to experiment with this recipe a lot, but I still need to improve the texture; more softness would be great.
-I added a half-and-half mixture of parmesan and cheddar cheese.
+I’ve continued experimenting with this recipe, but I still need to improve the texture; more softness would be great.
+I added a half-and-half mixture of Parmesan and cheddar cheese.
 They always taste fantastic.

 My achievements in week 101